GMC (automobile): History

 Bus production ended in May 1987 and the division name was changed from GMC Truck & Coach to GMC Truck Division.
 The Canadian plant (in London, Ontario) produced buses from 1962 until July 1987.
 GM withdrew from the bus and coach market because of increased competition in the late 1970s and 1980s.
 Rights to the RTS model were sold to Transportation Manufacturing Corporation, while Motor Coach Industries of Canada purchased the Classic design.
 In 1998, GMC's official branding on vehicles was shortened from "GMC Truck" to simply "GMC".

 In 1996, GM merged GMC Truck Division with the Pontiac Motor Division in order to "give the combined division a brand image projecting physical power and outdoor activity".
 This coincided with many GMC dealerships merging with Pontiac dealerships, allowing a single dealer to offer both trucks and entry-to-mid-level cars, using a similar approach already in use by Chevrolet.

 In 2002, GMC celebrated its 100th anniversary and released a book entitled GMC: The First 100 Years, a complete history of the company.

 In 2007, GMC introduced the Acadia, a crossover SUV, which was the division's second unibody vehicle (after the Vandura) whose predecessor, the GMT-360 based Envoy, was discontinued with the closure of GM's Moraine, Ohio plant on December 23, 2008.

 In 2009, GMC ended production of medium-duty commercial trucks after over 100 years.
 They became exclusive to Chevrolet with the launch of the 4500HD/5500HD Silverado in 2018.
 Also in 2009, GMC introduced the Terrain, a mid-size crossover SUV based on the GM Theta platform shared with the Chevrolet Equinox.
 It replaced the Pontiac Torrent after the brand's demise.

 In 2020, General Motors announced the return of the Hummer nameplate, this time as a sub-brand of GMC instead of a stand-alone division.
 The Hummer lineup includes two models, an electric pickup truck and SUV, to be sold as the "GMC Hummer EV".
 According to GM, the Edition 1 production electric pickup truck will feature 1,000 horsepower, hit 60 mph in 3 seconds and is scheduled to launch in late 2021.
 The new Hummer EV was revealed on October 20, 2020.

 In 2022, the GMC brand was introduced in South Korea as a subsidiary of GM Korea.

+In 2025, the GMC brand was introduced in China, Australia, and New Zealand.